 Vaping

-Vaping is the act of inhaling and exhaling an aerosol, often referred to as “vapor,” produced by a vape or e-cigarette.
+Vaping is the act of inhaling and exhaling an aerosol – not “vapor” – produced by a vape or e-cigarette.
 Vapes and e-cigarettes are the same thing, though youth tend to use the term “vapes” instead of “e-cigarettes.”
 Vaping has become more popular among teens than regular cigarettes, especially given that they are rechargeable, easy to hide, and have a quickly disappearing aerosol.
-Vaping devices can be used for anything from highly-concentrated nicotine flavors like mango and blueberry to potent concentrates of THC (the chemical compound in marijuana that produces the high).
-The most current U.S. data vaping available (from the Monitoring the Future 2021 Survey Results) revealed that 19.6% of 12th graders, 13.1% of 10th graders, and 7.6% of 8th graders had vaped in the last 30 days.
+Vaping devices can be used for anything from highly-concentrated nicotine, with flavors like mango and blueberry, to potent concentrates of THC (the chemical compound in cannabis (marijuana) that produces the high).
+The most current U.S. vaping data available (from the 2022 Monitoring the Future Survey) revealed that 20.7% of 12th graders, 14.2% of 10th graders, and 7.1% of 8th graders had vaped in the last 30 days (a marker of “regular” use).

 The Missouri state average for 6th to 12th graders vaping within the last 30 days was 11.0%, according to the 2022 Missouri Student Survey.
 Because of our parents and other caring adults’ commitment to learning and preventing teen vaping in our local area, reported last 30-day use of vapes among 6th to 12th graders in the Kansas City Northland has declined from 9.3% in 2020 to 6.1% in 2022 (Missouri Student Survey).